Education is for all, not just those lucky enough to get good schooling and all education should be acknowledged.

 Learning Style Independence

 No matter how good we are at presenting information, there are always those who see the world differently.
-We try to present things in an interesting manner which helps our researchers.
-However, if mentors break the topics down into small chunks, their learners may prefer the overview first.
-If mentors think it best to present this topic visually, a section of the learners may prefer to hear it or manipulate it manually in some way.
-Also, classes are timetabled for mentors to present our materials at times that may not suit those in them.
+We try to present things in an interesting manner which helps our students.
+However, if teachers break the topics down into small chunks, their learners may prefer the overview first.
+If teachers think it best to present this topic visually, a section of the learners may prefer to hear it or manipulate it manually in some way.
+Also, classes are timetabled for teacher to present our materials at times that may not suit those in them.
 Many may work best at different times of the day or even outside the classroom.
 This site seeks to overcome these problems.

 Why should we only be credited with classroom achievements?
 Surely, if we complete atoms on hieroglyphics or the correct use of spanners then these should also be recorded.
 Education would then move towards the interests of the individual as well as cover the core knowledge society requires.
 Potential employers and admissions tutors would then get a more detailed and rounded view - something that would benefit all concerned.